CyberSalukis/CyberSalukis-Healthguard-OSINT-/README.md

 ## Overview

-**IEEE CyberSalukis HealthGuard OSINT** is the first open-source OSINT framework purpose-built for identifying, mapping, and reducing the AI attack surface of healthcare organizations.
+**CyberSalukis HealthGuard OSINT** is the first open-source OSINT framework purpose-built for identifying, mapping, and reducing the AI attack surface of healthcare organizations.
 It is designed as a **Digital Public Good (DPG)** — free, open, and accessible to all health systems globally, including resource-constrained community hospitals, rural health systems, and public health agencies.

 Healthcare organizations are deploying AI models, LLMs, agentic AI systems, and AI-connected IoT devices at an unprecedented pace.
 Most lack a structured, automated process for understanding what parts of those systems are externally discoverable, exposed, or vulnerable through open-source intelligence.
 This framework closes that gap.